afanasyev-ilya/vgl_site/documentation.markdown

 layout: default
 ---

-The VGL framework is designed to easily implement various iterative graph algorithms, such as BFS (breadth-first search), SSSP(single source shortest paths), PR(page rank), CC(connected components), SCC(strongly connected components), and many others.
+The VGL framework is designed to easily implement various iterative graph algorithms, such as:

+1. BFS (breadth-first search),

+2. SSSP(single source shortest paths),

+3. PR(page rank),

+4. CC(connected components),

+5. SCC(strongly connected components),

+6. and many others.

-In VGL, 4 data abstractions and 4 computational abstractions are used to express iterative graph algorithms.
+In VGL, 4 data abstractions and 4 computational abstractions are used.

 ### Data abstractions